the Route to Freedom

 Underground Railroad marketing effort

-by opening of Cincinnatis Freedom Center
+of Cincinnatis Freedom Center

 College, George-town area of Madison

 to the organized system of cooperation among African American slaves,

 free African Americans, abolitionists, sympathetic whites and Native

 Americans to help slaves escape bondage and claim freedom in the mid-1800s.

 Once slaves crossed the Ohio River, they were on Northern